blazarst-ros/ApexNav/README.md

 </p>

 ## 🛠️ Installation
-> Tested on Ubuntu 20.04 with ROS1 Noetic and Python 3.9
+> Tested on Ubuntu 20.04 with ROS Noetic and Python 3.9

 ### 1. Prerequisites